hychn/hychn.github.io/md/workout.md

 * High Lats
   * Begin in front lat spread
   * Stop when are makes 90 degree with forearm and bicep
+  * I think this is injured, teres minor
 * Mid Lats
   * Medium grip
   * Triceps face back at the end of the motion